 - f) Disclose whether or not the chair of the Board is an independent director.
 If the Board has a chair or lead director who is an independent director, disclose the identity of the independent chair or lead director, and describe his or her role and responsibilities.
-If the Board has neither a chair that is independent nor a lead director that is independent, describe what the Board does to provide leadership for its independent directors. - g) Disclose the attendance record of each director for all Board meetings held since the beginning of the Company's most recently completed financial year. - Board Mandate Disclose the text of the Board's written mandate.
+If the Board has neither a chair that is independent nor a lead director that is independent, describe what the Board does to provide leadership for its independent directors. - g) Disclose the attendance record of each director for all Board meetings held since the beginning of the Company's most recently completed financial year. - 2.
+Board Mandate - Disclose the text of the Board's written mandate.
 If the Board does not have a written mandate, describe how the Board delineates its role and responsibilities.

-- f) The Chairman of the Board, Michael D. McInnis, is not an independent director.
+- f) The Executive Chairman of the Board, Michael D. McInnis, is not an independent director.
 However, Thomas McKeever, Kerry Spong, John McConnell and T. Sean Harvey are independent directors.
-The Board provides leadership to its independent directors by encouraging members to bring forth agenda items, having access to members of management and information regarding the Company's activities, and by retaining outside advisors when necessary. - g) All Directors attended all Board meetings during the Company's most recently completed financial year.
+The Board provides leadership to its independent directors by encouraging members to bring forth agenda items, having access to members of management and information regarding the Company's activities, and by retaining outside advisors when necessary. - g) All Directors attended all Board meetings during the Company's most recently completed financial year, with the exception of Thomas McKeever and John McConnell on April 13, 2017, John McConnell and T. Sean Harvey on August 25, 2017 and T. Sean Harvey on November 24, 2017.